andmoredev/layerless-esbuild-lambda/README.md

 Repository used as an example for the [Drop the layers, bundle up with ESBuild instead](https://andmore.dev/blog/layerless-esbuild-lambda) article.
 **Update** - This includes authentication now.
-This is all explained in [Secure API Gateway with Amazon Cognito using SAM](https://andmore.dev/blog/api-cognito).
+This is all explained in [Secure API Gateway with Amazon Cognito using SAM](https://andmore.dev/blog/api-cognito) and [Using Amazon Cognito with the User-Password Flow](https://www.andmore.dev/blog/api-cognito-user-password).

 # Deploy using the SAM CLI
 ## Clone/fork the repository